 This is quite a problem.
-Often, Linux users frequently install several systems at the same time and they may delete a partition bu mistake during the installation process.
+Often, Linux users frequently install several systems at the same time, and they may delete a partition by mistake during the installation process.

 However, how to recover files from those deleted partitions?
 For this, we need to recover the partition using a tool called TestDisk.

 Testdisk is a powerful partition analysis and data recovery utility.
-It is shipped with a large number of Linux distributions such as Debian and Ubuntu.
+Most Linux distributions such as Debian and Ubuntu comes with TestDisk.

 On the other hand, the application is cross-platform and supports a large number of partition tables such as Intel, MSDOS, and Mac.
 These are the most popular partition tables.

-When a file is deleted, the list of clusters occupied by the file is deleted, marking those sectors available for the use.
+When you delete a file, the list of clusters occupied by the file is deleted, marking those sectors available for the use.
 If the clusters have not been overwritten, TestDisk can recover the files.

 First, start the application like this: